 1. Use bentonite clay to make your own shampoo

 For soft, voluminous hair, mix 2-3 tablespoons of clay powder with an equal amount of filtered water or apple cider vinegar.
 Apply the clay mixture to damp hair, leave it on for five minutes and then rinse thoroughly.
 If you mix the clay with water, I recommend following the washing with an apple cider vinegar rinse to avoid drying.

 2. Make a facial mask with bentonite clay

 Bentonite clay tightens and tones the skin, and its absorbing properties can draw out impurities from deep within.
 To make a facial mask, mix 2-3 tablespoons of clay powder with equal amounts water or apple cider vinegar.
-You can also add a few drops of essential oils (find out where to buy HERE), such as lemon to lighten, lavender to soothe redness and Frankincense for wrinkles.
+Follow up with this DIY facial serum and homemade facial oil moisturizer.

 Apply the mixture in a thick but even layer to the face, and allow it to dry for about 10-15 minutes.
 It should feel tight and slightly tingly.
 Rinse with warm water and pat dry.
 For best results, use once or twice a week.

 3. Use bentonite clay to take a detox bath

 Add 1-2 cups of clay powder to your bath water, and soak for about 20 minutes.
 This will draw toxins out of your skin.
 Because of its electromagnetic properties, clumps of clay may stick to a particular area of the body where toxins have surfaced.
 If any spots of clay are left on your skin after rinsing, rub gently with a wash cloth.